dixudx/rtcclient/doc/source/quickstart.rst

 :class:`rtcclient.workitem.Workitem.getWorkitem`.
 The attributes of a workitem can be accessed through **dot notation** and **dictionary**.

-Some common attributes are listed in :ref:`Table1.
-Built-in attributes <workitemattrs>`.
+Some common attributes are listed in
+:ref:`Table1.
+Built-in attributes <workitemattrs_table>`.

 For example,